sumuongit/asp-core-mvc-ado-vscode-crud/README.md

 ```

 ## Contributing
-* Fork the repository.
+* Fork the repository
-* Create a topic branch.
+* Create a topic branch
-* Implement your feature or bug fix.
+* Implement your feature or bug fix
-* Add, commit, and push your changes.
+* Add, commit, and push your changes
-* Submit a pull request.
+* Submit a pull request

 ## License
 [MIT License](https://github.com/sumuongit/asp-core-mvc-ado-vscode-crud/blob/master/LICENSE)